zay448345045/Groove_Coaster_2_Server/README.md

 ## Disclaimer

-This project has no affiliation with the GC2MRP.
-Their server is rewritten in Go and is not open source.
-For the sake or your privacy and data ownership, I only recommend solutions that are either self-hosted (local hosting or https://github.com/leohearts/groove_coaster_2_mobile_taroly_plugin) or an entirely offline solution (https://github.com/helloyanis/Groove2offline).
+This repo has no affiliation with the GC2MRP.
+Their server is rewritten in Golang and is not open source.
+For the sake of your privacy and data ownership, I only recommend solutions that are either self-hosted (local hosting or https://github.com/leohearts/groove_coaster_2_mobile_taroly_plugin) or an entirely offline solution (https://github.com/helloyanis/Groove2offline).

 ## Introduction